 What if you don’t have a proposed name for your new company?

-If you haven’t decided on a company name yet, you are allowed to use an Australian Company Number (ACN) assigned by ASIC as your company name.
+If you haven’t decided on a company name yet, you are allowed to use the Australian Company Number (ACN) assigned by ASIC as your company name.
+On LawPath’s company registration form, you can select ‘Use ACN as the company name’.
 ACN has a unique nine digit identifier and will be used in coexistence with your chosen legal elements as the company name.
 Say that your ACN number is “000 000 000” and the legal elements you chose when registering your company were “Pty Ltd”, then your company name would be “000 000 000 Pty Ltd”.